Athletics and Recreation

 Will student-athletes have access to athletic training clinics?

-When teams are able to compete, how will they travel to games given social distancing protocols?
+If teams are able to compete, how will teams travel to games given social distancing protocols?

 Teams will follow all ground transportation and HWS regulations for off-campus travel.
 Student-athletes and athletics staff will be regularly tested and the use of masks and social distancing will be required during travel to minimize the risk of infection.